Ab0Amin/kafaat-systems/libs/shared/schemaConfig/README.md

-# database
+# schemaConfig

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build database` to build the library.
+Run `nx build schemaConfig` to build the library.